chemodun/X4-UniverseEditor/src/ChemGateBuilder/README.md

 ## Features

-Console and graphical user interface (GUI) versions are available.
-The GUI version is more user-friendly and has more features.

 - Build gate connections between any sectors in the game.
+- Select the sector from the list of the sectors or from the Galaxy map.
-- You can build any number of connections.
-- Connection - it is a pair of the gates in two sectors.
+- You can build any number of connections, where the connection - it is a pair of the gates in two sectors.
-- You can easily arrange the location of the gates in the sectors.
+- You can easily arrange the location of the gates in the sectors by moving them on the map using the mouse.
-- In GUI version, after gate is initially defined, you can easily move it to another location.

 ## Disclaimer